2017 VCU Rams men's soccer team

 The 2017 VCU Rams men's soccer team represented Virginia Commonwealth University during the 2017 NCAA Division I men's soccer season.
 It was the 38th season of the university fielding a program.
-The Rams were be led by eighth-year head coach, Dave Giffard.
+The Rams were led by eighth-year head coach, Dave Giffard.

 For the third straight season, the Rams reached the championship match of the Atlantic 10 Men's Soccer Tournament, but lost for the third straight time.
 The Rams fell 1-3 to UMass.
 Despite the loss the Rams earned an at-large berth to the NCAA Division I Men's Soccer Championship.
 It was the program's first NCAA Tournament berth in four years.
 VCU were seeded 16th, giving the program their first seeding since 2012.
 The Rams lost in their opening NCAA Tournament match to Butler, 2-3.

 Background

 Previous season

 The Rams team finished the 2016 season 8–9–4, 4–3–1 in A10 play to earn a berth into the 2016 Atlantic 10 Men's Soccer Tournament.
 They defeated UMass and Dayton to advance to the A10 Championship, where they lost to Fordham.
 The Rams did not earn an at-large berth into the 2016 NCAA Tournament.